Itonomy/module-flowbox/README.md

 Packaging for Magento Marketplace
 --------------
-To package the module, execute `make` or `make package` in the repository root.
-A Magento Marketplace compatible zip file will be generated under a `package` directory in the repository root.
+To package the module, execute `make` in the repository root.
+A Magento Marketplace compatible zip file will be generated under a `pkg` directory in the repository root.
 To clean up, run `make clean`.

 Support